sasiqwerty/learn-java/first-steps.md

 The basic structure of a Java program includes the following components:

-Package Declaration: The package statement is used to specify the package name for the class.
+- **Package Declaration**: The package statement is used to specify the package name for the class.
 It is an optional statement and it should be the first statement in the file.

-Import Statements: The import statement is used to import classes and interfaces from other packages.
+- **Import Statements**: The import statement is used to import classes and interfaces from other packages.
 The import statement is also optional, and it should come after the package statement.

-Class Declaration: The class statement is used to declare a class.
+- **Class Declaration**: The class statement is used to declare a class.
 The class statement contains the class name, class variables, and class methods.

-Main Method: The main method is where the program starts executing.
+- **Main Method**: The main method is where the program starts executing.
 It is a required element in any Java program.
 It is a static method and it should have the following signature: public static void main(String[] args).

-Method Body: The body of the main method contains the statements that are executed when the program starts.
+- **Method Body**: The body of the main method contains the statements that are executed when the program starts.

 Here is an example of a simple Java program that prints "Hello, World!" to the console:
 ``` java